-- 1. A letter (no more than three single-spaced pages) that: - a. describes your poverty research interests, as well as your professional goals in this area, progress toward them, and accomplishments to date; - b. specifies how your scholarly and career development will be aided by the award, including how you plan to use the funds and how you plan to use your experience in the program to benefit others in the future; - c. indicates which eligible racial or ethnic population you are a part of and whether you are of the first generation in your family to achieve a college degree; and - d. identifies two to three potential mentors with whom you would like to be matched, explaining why they are a good fit for you, and indicating how open you are to other suggestions for mentors; - 2.
+- 1. A letter (no more than three single-spaced pages) that: - a. describes your poverty research interests, as well as your professional goals in this area, progress toward them, and accomplishments to date; - b. specifies how your scholarly and career development will be aided by the award, including how you plan to use the funds and how you plan to use your experience in the program to benefit others in the future; and - c. identifies two to three potential mentors with whom you would like to be matched, explaining why they are a good fit for you, and indicating how open you are to other suggestions for mentors; - 2.
 Your curriculum vitae; and - 3.
 One example of your poverty-related written material.